OpenBB-finance/OpenBB/website/content/terminal/reference/stocks/disc/divcal.md

 ---
 title: divcal
-description: Guide to use divcal for acquiring dividend calendar for a selected date in the stock market.
+description: "Guide to use divcal for acquiring dividend calendar for a selected date" in the stock market.
 The parameters include date, sort, and reverse.
 The data includes Name, Symbol, Ex-Dividend date, Payment date, Record date, Dividend, and Annual Dividend.